 Before you start the Mount Nicholson hike, take a look at my Hong Kong solo travel guide and get an overview of HK first.

-And here are few additional tips for hiking Mount Nicholson:
+Here are a few additional tips for hiking Mount Nicholson:

-- Even though the trail is accessible year-round, the best time to hike Mount Nicholson is during late fall, winter and early spring.
-The weather in Hong Kong can get pretty hot and humid in the summer months, but you can still go, make sure you bring enough water and sun protection.
+- The best time to hike Mount Nicholson is during late fall, winter and early spring.
+Summer in Hong Kong can get pretty hot and humid, but you can still go.
+Make sure you bring enough water and sun protection.

-- Bring a pair of gloves to protect your hands when you climb Mount Nicholson.
+- Bring a pair of gloves to protect your hands – there is a small section where you need to physically climb up.

-- Most people would hike Mount Cameron on the same day.
-However, I hiked Mount Cameron and didn’t find the view or trail that spectacular, which is why I left it out of this post.
+- Most people hike Mount Cameron on the same day.
+However, I hiked Mount Cameron and didn’t find the view or trail that spectacular, so I left it out of this post.

-- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the bus and MTR.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smart card for taking public transportation and use it for taking the bus and MTR to and from the trail.

-- If you want to see the detailed route for the Mt Nicholson hike, download “Hiking Trail HK” app on your smartphone since Google Maps does not show the short hike up to Mount Nicholson.
+- Download “Hiking Trail HK” app on your smartphone since Google Maps does not show the short hike up to Mount Nicholson.
 But if you follow my itinerary and see the attached map below, you will have all the necessary information.

 How to hike Mount Nicholson in Hong Kong